swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ## Introduction

 This proposal introduces `package` as a new access modifier.
 Currently, to access a symbol in another module, that symbol needs to be declared `public`.
 However, a symbol being `public` allows it to be accessed from any module at all, both within a package and from outside of a package, which is sometimes undesirable.
-We need a new access modifier to enable a more fine control over the visibility scope of such symbols.
+We need a new access modifier to enable more control over the visibility scope of such symbols.

 ## Motivation